thedart76/aframe-blink-teleportation/README.md

 ### Requirements

-The **blink-teleportation** component relies on the [aframe-animation-component](https://github.com/ngokevin/kframe/tree/master/components/animation/ "aframe-animation-component") created by Kevin Ngo, so bear in mind that its installation is required.

 You can attach the **blink-teleportation** component to any entity, but, if you use flat objects such as planes or images, you want to install also the [aframe-look-at-component](https://github.com/ngokevin/kframe/tree/master/components/look-at/ "aframe-look-at-component") created by Kevin Ngo for a better UX.

 🙏 Thank you for your amazing components, [Kevin](https://github.com/ngokevin "Kevin")!